 Tammy Donroe Inman is a Boston-area writer, mother, cook, obsessive blogger, pseudo-photographer, mushroom grower, cryptogram lover, and vagabond public school teacher.
 She's been called other things, too.

 A graduate of Tufts University and the Cambridge School of Culinary Arts, Inman sharpened her knives in the test kitchen of Cook's Illustrated magazine and the PBS television show America's Test Kitchen.
 After that, she worked as a writer and editor for Boston Magazine.
 Her blog, Food on the Food, has been praised by The Boston Globe, The Chicago Tribune, Edible Boston, and Saveur.com.
 Inman's work has also been featured in Fine Cooking, Parents, Yankee Magazine, Tufts Magazine, Grilled, Home & Garden, Elegant Wedding, Cape Cod Life, Culinate, BlogHer, and Serious Eats.
 Her first cookbook, Wintersweet: Seasonal Desserts to Warm the Home, is out now by Running Press.

-She's currently at work on a book of hilariously hack-worthy cryptograms featuring Twitter's funniest comics, including TV writers from Family Guy, Parks and Recreation, Conan, Community, and The Nightly Show with Larry Wilmore, humorists from The Onion and McSweeney's, stand-up comedians, authors, and many others.
-Look for it in Spring 2016 wherever fine books are sold.
+Her second book, Twitterati Cryptograms: 350 Snarky Ciphers for Social Media Junkies, is a collection of hilariously hack-worthy cryptograms featuring Twitter's funniest comics, including TV writers from Family Guy, Parks and Recreation, Conan, Community, Late Night with Seth Meyers, and The Nightly Show with Larry Wilmore, humorists from The Onion and McSweeney's, stand-up comedians, authors, and many more.